 Monthly Parking: April, and May $300 per month, June, July and August $350 per month, September and October $300 per month.
 We have limited number of monthly passes available on a first come first serve basis, if you want a monthly pass, you need to email (please no phone calls) Sue (firstname.lastname@example.org) and clearly state which months you want a monthly pass for, REMEMBER FIRST COME FIRST SERVE!!
 Monthly passes will require a car key (must be a spare not your regular keys) left with us.
 Parking permits are required, Strict enforcement on State Pier includes towing and fines.
 Fees are subject to change.

 We strongly recommend that you contact the city parking division concerning the Elm Street Garage and the Whales Tooth Parking Lot.
 They offer long term parking at a greatly reduced price and offer very convenient shuttles direct to the pier.

-Once again, we will be offering bulk luggage tickets, notice that 50 tickets can be purchased for $150.
+Once again, we will be offering bulk luggage tickets, notice that 50 tickets can be purchased for $225 directly from the website separate from ticket sales.
 We strongly encourage you to take advantage of this offer.